-Where development is being phased over time (i.e. being built over several years), build residential units and/or sensitive land uses that are closest to the emissions source at the latest date in the future (e.g. in year 5 vs. year 1).
+When applicable, and when development is being phased over time (i.e. being built over several years), build residential units and/or sensitive land uses that are closest to the emissions source at the latest date in the future (e.g. in year 5 vs. year 1).